nextopio/nextop-client/README.md

  users >2x faster than leading CDNs, while never losing a transaction.

 The core technology is a client SDK that replaces or plugs into your existing network library, and a proxy server that translates between the SDK and your existing HTTP backend.
+Nextop optimizes your traffic through the region of pain - between the cloud and device - without you doing any work.

 ![break through the region of pain](docs/assets/region_of_pain-512.png)